kingh0730/typst-cv-miku/data.typ

 #let selftitle = [ Personal Statement ]
 #let self = [
   - Full-stack research engineer.
-  - Proficient in software engineering, with 5+ years of experience in successfully collaborating with ML researchers to turn research into products.
+  - Specialized in software engineering, with 5+ years of experience in successfully collaborating with ML researchers to turn research into products.
   - At Microsoft Research, I prototyped the new Office AI for Excel.
 ]